pierreberchtold/gatsby-cockpit-advanced-layout/README.md

 # Gatsby Cockpit Advanced Layout

 Example project to use Cockpit layout field with custom components in Gatsby.
+You can find some more on [my Medium Post](https://medium.com/@pierreberchtold/gatsby-cockpit-layout-field-e908f4dbd87b) based on this project.

 ## The Scope